drud/quicksprint/SPRINTUSER_README.md

 Prerequisites:

+* For Windows you need version 10 Pro, with Virtualization additions enabled in your BIOS.
 * You'll need git to be able to develop patches.
 [Helpful git setup info at github](https://help.github.com/articles/set-up-git/).

 Installation and Startup: